Potassium bis(trimethylsilyl)amide

 Potassium bis(trimethylsilyl)amide (commonly abbreviated as KHMDS, Potassium(K) HexaMethylDiSilazide) or potassium hexamethyldisilazane is the chemical compound with the formula ((CH3)3Si)2NK.
 It is a strong, non-nucleophilic base with an approximate pKa of 26 (compare to lithium diisopropylamide, at 36).

 Structure

+The methylsilyl groups give KHMDS good solubility in most organic solvents.
+Solution structures are either solvated monomers or dimers (or mixtures thereof) with this depending on the coordinating power, concentration, and temperature of the solvent.
+In general, weakly coordinating solvents such as toluene and N,N-dimethylethylamine give dimers, where as THF and diglyme gave monomers at high dilution.
 In the solid state, the unsolvated compound is dimeric, with two potassium and two nitrogen atoms forming a square.
-This compound is soluble in hydrocarbon solvents and conducts electricity poorly in solution and in the melt.
-This is attributed to very strong ion pairing.
+KHMDS conducts electricity poorly in solution and in the melt, which is attributed to very strong ion pairing.